 Note: For the reference library, use hs37d5.
 It was option 13 in WGSE v3.

 2.)
 When you load in your Dante Labs BAM file, it will pop up an alert that it needs to be indexed.

 Click on the Index button next to where it says Statistics and Attributes:

 3.)
-Now, wait for 30 minutes or so to generate the BAM index file.
+Now, wait 30 minutes or so to generate the BAM index file.
 (It didn’t take quite that long on my Mac.)
-You can do other things on your computer while you wait, but just don’t close the application or the terminal window.
+You can do other things on your computer while waiting, but don’t close the application or the terminal window.

 For example, you can read through the manual again while you wait… :-)